 Mmmm…olive tapenade.
 Briney, salty goodness right there.
 You can usually find it in the deli section of your grocery store.
 Some store-bought versions can be a little on the bitter side so you might have to shop around until you find one that you love.

-Everything, I’ve mentioned above makes a delicious Italian sandwich, but pressed sandwiches are even better.
+Everything, I’ve mentioned above makes a delicious Italian sandwich, but Italian pressed sandwiches are even better.

-What is a pressed sandwich you ask?
-First you take all of that goodness, the bread, the meats, the cheese, the veggies, the herbs and tapenade and wrap it tightly in plastic wrap.
+What are Italian pressed sandwiches you ask?
+First, you take all of that goodness, the bread, the meats, the cheese, the veggies, the herbs and tapenade and wrap it tightly in plastic wrap.
 Then you place it in the fridge with a heavy pan, think cast iron skillet, on top.
-This makes all of those delicious flavors come together and make even more scrumptious flavor babies resulting in one of the best sandwiches ever to grace a picnic table.
+This makes all of those delicious flavors come together and make even more scrumptious flavor babies, resulting in one of the best picnic sandwiches ever to grace a picnic table.

 Or a game day table.
-Which is where this sandwich has been the last two Sundays in a row.
-Now, it’s time for it to be on yours.
+Which is where these Italian pressed sandwiches have been for the last two Sundays in a row.
+Now, it’s time for them to be on yours.

 - 1 red bell pepper, halved, seeds and veins removed